 6. Removable items

 Sometimes, it’s easier simply to remove worn or dated items rather than replace or update them.
 It can also save money.
-For example, according to HomeAdvisor, window treatments cost an average of $799.
+For example, according to HomeAdvisor, professionally installed window treatments cost an average of $905.

-However, if they’re not in good condition, if they’re dated, or they make the room too dark, instead of leaving them behind, just take them down before listing the home – and don’t replace them.
-It’s the ultimate and quick, inexpensive prep!
+However, if they’re not in good condition, if they’re dated, or if they make the room too dark, instead of leaving them behind, just take them down before listing the home — and don’t replace them.
+It’s the ultimate in quick, inexpensive prep!

 7. Old appliances